edith59/fill_allocation_system/README.md

 <!--lint disable awesome-toc-->
 ## Getting started

-These instructions will get you through the bootstrap phase of running sample of containerized application with Docker Compose.
+This instruction will get you through the bootstrap phase of running sample of containerized application with Docker Compose.

 ### Prerequisites